 In full endorsement of the policies of the NCAA and state legislation, Goldey-Beacom College will not condone or tolerate any such hazing practices.
-Individuals participating in hazing practices will be referred to the Dean of Students who may impose sanctions as deemed necessary.
-In addition, hazing activities will result in the immediate minimum one-year probation for any organization as determined by the Dean of Students.
+Individuals participating in hazing practices will be referred to the Vice President of Student Affairs and Athletics who may impose sanctions as deemed necessary.
+In addition, hazing activities will result in the immediate minimum one-year probation for any organization as determined by the Vice President of Student Affairs and Athletics.
 Further activities of this nature may result in a one-year revocation of any organization charter.
-After that year, any organization may apply for reinstatement by providing satisfactory evidence to the Dean of Students that the prohibition against hazing is being diligently enforced.
+After that year, any organization may apply for reinstatement by providing satisfactory evidence to the Vice President of Student Affairs and Athletics that the prohibition against hazing is being diligently enforced.
 Any member of the College community is encouraged to report such activities.
 Full anonymity is assured.

-Currently enrolled students who are in good standing and have a valid Goldey-Beacom College identification card are welcome to check books and other circulating materials out of the Library.
+Currently enrolled students who are in good standing and have an updated Lightning Card are welcome to check books and other circulating materials out of the Hirons Library & Learning Center.
 These items must be returned by the due date, unless officially renewed.
-Overdue books result in a fine of ten cents per day and books not returned by the last day of the semester when they were checked out will lead to a loss of Library privileges, a hold on the student's account in the Business Office, and a delay in the mailing of diploma and/or transcripts.
-Students are encouraged to contact the Library if a book is lost so that fines do not continue to accumulate: lost books and all items not returned by the last day of the semester will be billed to the student account in the Business Office at a flat rate of $100 each for items from Goldey-Beacom College and $200 for items from Inter-Library Loan.
+Overdue books result in a fine of ten cents per day and books not returned by the last day of the semester when they were checked out will lead to a loss of borrowing privileges, a hold on the student's account in the Business Office, and a delay in the mailing of diploma and/or transcripts.
+Students are encouraged to contact the Library if a book is lost so that fines do not continue to accumulate: lost books and all items not returned by the last day of the semester will be billed to the student's account in the Business Office at a flat rate of $100 each for items from Goldey-Beacom College and $200 for items from Inter-Library Loan.

-Additional information pertaining to the Hirons Library and its services may be obtained by contacting the Hirons Library or by visiting the Library Website.
+Additional information pertaining to the Hirons Library & Learning Center and its services may be obtained by contacting the Hirons Library & Learning Center or by visiting the Hirons Library & Learning Center Website.